pocession/JapanHousePrice/README.md

 * This model cannot be used to predict house with trading price less than 3,000,000 yen.
 * This model is scalable, means it could be adjusted to predict house prices across whole Japan.
 # 2. Introduction
 * I start this project to understand realestate market in Japan and to practice my data analysis skills.
 The idea behind this analysis is documented in each section of the README file.
 To increase the readibility, I remove most of R codes from the README file.
-The annotation of R codes can be in each section of the R file.
+The annotation of R codes can be found in each section of the R file.
-* To shorted the running time, the plotting commands in the R file are hidden.
+* To shorten the running time, the plotting commands in the R file are hidden.
 * In this version, only data of Kanagawa prefecture is used for modeling.
 # 3. Data and Files
 * The data is originally collected from [Land General information system](https://www.land.mlit.go.jp/webland/servlet/MainServlet).
 Due to the large size of data files, data are not uploaded to the Github repository.